Kurt Vile and Schoolly D to perform at Ardmore Music Hall

 by Davis Giangiulio, Managing Editor

 Philly Music Fest is back … live and in person.
-The indie rock festival returns October 10-15 with a line-up that includes performances from Mt.
-Joy, Low Cut Connie, Screaming Females and a host of other acts.
-The shows are scheduled for Ardmore Music Hall, World Café Live, Johnny Brenda’s and other venues in Philadelphia.
+The indie rock festival returns October 9-15 with a line-up that includes performances from Kurt Vile & The Violators, Marian Hill, Mo Lowda & The Humble, Schoolly D and a host of other acts.
+The shows are scheduled for six independent venues, including Ardmore Music Hall, World Café Live, Johnny Brenda’s and other venues in Philadelphia.
 Get the full schedule here.

 Philly Music Fest features artists across genres, from rock and punk to folk, R&B and pop.
 Diving into the music industry to create a festival was a completely new endeavor for Seltzer.
 Some of his work has been on the legal side of the music industry.
 That built him a few connections within the market and gave him a basic understanding of it too.